 One of the things that the Drupal community has learned in the last few weeks is that our current governance structures aren’t working in several ways.
 Having spent a lot of time at DrupalCon talking about these issues I figured I share a few initial thoughts for those working on our new processes.

 This isn’t the first time I’ve been part of a community that was changing how it organizes itself.
 In my religious life I am a Quaker, and for a long time I was a member of Philadelphia Yearly Meeting which is the regional organizing body for Quakers in the greater Philadelphia area.
-And I served for a time on some of their leadership committees.
-I’ve seen that 300+ year old group pass through at least three different governance structures, and while many of the fundamentals are the same, the details that matter a lot to people also change a lot.
+And I served for a time on several of their leadership committees.
+I’ve seen that 300+ year old group pass through at least three different governance structures, and while many of the fundamentals are the same, the details that matter to people also change a lot.

 So as the Drupal community grows through a process to change our leadership structure here are the things I think it is important for all of us to remember.